 - WatchGuard Endpoint Security will only send a maximum 50 MB per hour per client to WatchGuard Cloud.

-- The client agent sends each unknown file once only for all customers using WatchGuard Endpoint Security.
+- The endpoint agent sends each unknown file once only for all customers using WatchGuard Endpoint Security.

 - WatchGuard Endpoint Security has implemented bandwidth management mechanisms to prevent intensive usage of network resources.